 WELCOME TO OUR WEBSITE

 An Art Group (or Art Society, Art Club, etc) is a place where artists can gather to share experiences and learn from each other.
-An Art Group is an extension of an art class where the artist can take part (depending on the activities provided by that Group) in activities such as ...
+An Art Group is an extension of an art class where the artist can take part in the activities provided by that Group.

 - Workshops - ranging from a few hours to a few days.
 These workshops can be casual affairs where artists can work together and chat at the same time, or they can be very structured gatherings with an experienced artist as leader and mentor.